singhj/big-data-repo/hadoop/hadoop_in_gcp.md

 * What is your current directory?
 * Use `gsutil cp` (or `cURL`, or `git clone`, etc.) to bring files to the Cluster Master, for example,
 ```
+# Bring books files from Github to the Cluster Master
 git clone https://github.com/singhj/big-data-repo.git
 ```

-## Move Input Files to HDFS
+## Move books Files to HDFS

-To move files on Cluster Master, into HDFS, use `hadoop fs -put ~/big-data-repo/five-books /user/jitendra_singh/five-books`
+To move files on Cluster Master, into HDFS, use `hadoop fs -put ~/big-data-repo/five-books /user/jitendra_singh/five-books`, but first create a directory `/user/jitendra_singh/five-books` in HDFS for them.

     hadoop fs -mkdir /user/jitendra_singh
     hadoop fs -mkdir /user/jitendra_singh/five-books                             # create directory five-books in HDFS